-Other facilities: This indoor skiing slope also offers: Ride the Ringo Slide for £9.50 for a 30-minute session at weekends.
+This indoor skiing slope also offers: Ride the Ringo Slide for £9.50 for a 30-minute session at weekends.
 Visit the Schuss Bar for your free tea or coffee.
 The Lodge Bar & Kitchen overlooks the slope and serves the traditional UK and alpine dishes, complete with Sky Sports.
 The 8000-square-foot Snow+Rock snow sports retailer sells the best winter sports clothing, equipment, and accessories.

 Skiing and snowboarding at the SnowDome take place on its 180-metre main slope and at the two Snow Academy areas (separate 30-metre and 25-metre teaching slopes).

 There are numerous lessons available at SnowDome: day courses, coaching sessions, and discounts available to all levels of skier and boarder.
 Kinder Lessons are for children aged between 4 and 7 and last 45 minutes every Saturday and Sunday morning.
 There’s also a disability ski school.

 No specialist equipment is required at this indoor skiing centre; just bring warm clothes and gloves.
 Skis, snowboards, snowblades, and boots are provided free of charge or you can bring your own.
 Protective headwear is also supplied, inclusive, for all skiers and boarders using the ramps or rails.
 Helmets are also compulsory for all snowboard lessons.